 In clubmaking, graphite shafts must be handled with greater care than their counterpart.
 There are a few situations that I want to explain:

-- First, while cutting a grip off of a graphite shaft, it is important to avoid cutting too aggressively, as this will cut the graphite shaft.
+While cutting a grip off of a graphite shaft, it is important to avoid cutting too aggressively, as you can damage the shaft fairly easily.

 Second, and most importantly, when removing a graphite shaft, there are two things that we must consider, both of which apply to the following tutorials:

 When heating a graphite shaft, we can’t use a propane torch, because it could potentially cause a crack in the shaft.
 Instead, a heat gun is necessary to loosen the epoxy.

 When removing the shaft, we can’t twist and pull like we do with a steel shaft.
 This could break up the fibers in the tip of the shaft.
 In order to safely remove a graphite shaft, we must pull it out without twisting.
 It would be quite a task to do this with our bare hands, which is why there are several tools like this that can help us.